raspberrypilearning/cd-beginner-unity-sushi/en/step_3.md

 If there is no folder named `Scenes`, you can create it.

-+ Go to the menu bar (at the top of the screen if you're on a Mac, or at the top of the Unity window on a Windows PC) and choose the **Assets** menu near the left.
++ Go to the menu bar (on a Mac it's at the top of the screen, on a Windows PC it's at the top of the Unity window) and choose the **Assets** menu toward the left.

 + Select **Create > Folder**, which means pick the **Create** option and then the **Folder** option in the menu that opens below.